GiveMe30Dollars/lox-interpreter-bytecode/docs/external/05E_AnonymousFunctions.md

 # 05E: Anonymous Functions (Lambdas)

-Anonymous functions expressions, otherwise known as lambdas, start with the `fun` keyword, followed by parentheses enclosing a set of parameters, followed by braces enclosing either a sequence of declarations, or a single expression for the body, the value of which is automatically returned.
+Anonymous functions expressions start with the `fun` keyword, followed by parentheses enclosing a set of parameters, followed by braces enclosing a sequence of declarations.

+Lambdas are a subset of anonymous function expressions that contains a single expression for the body, which is automatically returned upon calling.

 ```
 var sum = fun (m, n) {